robustUTEP/nets-tcp-framed-echo/README.md

     * user attempts to transmit a file which does not exist
     * file already exists on the server
     * the client or server unexpectedly disconnect
-* optional (unless you're taking this course for grad credit): be able to request files from server
+* optional (unless you're taking this course for grad credit): be able to request ("get") files from server